pejuko/i18n-translators-tools/README.md

 * **po files are supported only partialy.** If you convert from yaml or ruby to po and back you don't have to care even if you are using pluralization.
-  If you are converting from po origin files then you can lose header of the file, pluralization, extracted comments, some flags (fuzzy will stay) and previous-context.
+  If you are converting from po origin files then you can lose header of the file, pluralization, some flags (fuzzy will stay) and previous-context.
   Strings over multiple lines are supported, however.
 * **po files are not compatible with I18n::Backedn::Gettext.** The main purpose of enabling conversions to po files is effort to allow usage of many po editors for ruby projects.
 You can either keep all your files in yml and